deammion/Engr-Project/Final_Project_Report.md

 _A short statement of the team’s assessment of the delivered project, with a focus on the technical aspects.
 This should convey to the reader those aspects of the project results which are not obvious from other documents._

+The team was able to achieve all the objectives set by the client.
+The plugin can monitor traffic, capture and store HTTP flows (Collection class).
+From these flows the plugin can read these HTTP files, analyse the scripts within these files and produce a database of safe scripts (Analysis class).
+The plugin can then use this database to apply the CSP to the HTTP response (Operational class).<br>

+The Analysis class is desgined in a way that it can be called each time a HTTP response is captured, or independently.
+Meaning the class will function correctly whether it is analysing one HTTP file or thousands of files.
+It does this by, first reading from the Database file (if it exists), then reading and analyising the new HTTP files.<br>

 ## Lessons Learned
-Throughout the project, as a group we learnt how to use Python.
-Only one member from the group had learn't how to use Python so the rest of us had to learn by ourselves.
-This was a challenge at the start because despite Python being similar to Java in the sense that it is effectively the same except with less syntax, it was still a hurdle to get around.<br>
+Throughout this project, as a group we learnt how to use Python.
+Only one member from the group had expereince using Python, so the rest of us had to learn.
+This was a challenge at the start because despite Python being similar to Java (a langauge we are all fimilar with) i.e., it is an object oriented langauge, with different syntax, it was still a hurdle to get around.<br>
-Furthermore we learn't how to use the Man-in-the-Middle proxy.
-This was an entirely new piece of kit that was provided to us by Kirk at RedShield.
+Furthermore we learnt how to use the Man-in-the-Middle proxy.
+This was an entirely new piece of software that we were directed to use by the client, Kirk at RedShield.
 It was originally very difficult to get it working on all members of the groups' laptops.
 We found that the documentation was somewhat confusing however we managed to get it done in the end.<br>
-We also learn't how to use timelines and produce deliverables for a client.
-It was beneficial that we were ahead of the timelines before they were due which made polishing up the program easier as we had more time to do so. <br>
+We also learnt how to use deadlines/Scheduling and produce deliverables for a client.
+It was beneficial that we were ahead of Schedule, which allowed for refactoring and polishing the program. <br>

 ## Procurement Summary